TTEC-Engage-Digital/alloy-interface/README.md

                 url = "https://logs-prod3.grafana.net/loki/api/v1/push"

                 basic_auth {
-                        // replace this with your auth info. you can get it from [here - passowrd](https://grafana.com/orgs/ttec/hosted-logs/273608) username = "..."
+                        // Replace this with your authentication info.
+You can get it from [here - password](https://grafana.com/orgs/ttec/hosted-logs/273608) username = "..."
                         password = "glc_..."
                 }